-This student grievance procedure is not intended to supplant the Student Code of Conduct, which allows the student procedural due process in disciplinary proceedings initiated by the college.
-This student grievance procedure is designed to provide the student with the opportunity to question conditions which the student believes impede his or her education or instruction.
+The student grievance procedure is not intended to supplant the Student Code of Conduct, which allows the student procedural due process in disciplinary proceedings initiated by the College.
+This student grievance procedure is designed to provide the student with the opportunity to file a grievance, as defined above, and to provide a process for resolution of the grievance.
 This student grievance procedure is not designed to include changes in policy nor does it apply to grading practices.
 Recommendations for initiating new policy or changing established policy are handled through normal administrative channels.
 Problems with grades will be dealt with first by the instructor, and then by the division dean.
-If a student is not satisfied, the student may appeal the decision, in writing, to the appropriate Vice President.
-If still not satisfied, the student may pursue the appeal to the President whose decision is final.
+If a student is not satisfied, the student may appeal the decision, in writing, to the appropriate vice-president.
+If still not satisfied, the student may pursue the appeal to the College President whose decision is final.